Our Picks for the Best Restaurants & Bars in Alfama

-Alfama is the oldest neighborhood in Lisbon, the only that survived the great earthquake of 1755 almost intact.
+No visit to Lisbon is complete without spending a day or a few hours in Alfama, one of the oldest neighborhoods in Lisbon and one of the few parts of the city that survived the great earthquake of 1755 almost unscathed.
 While residents navigate those streets effortlessly, visitors have fun getting lost and exploring each nook.
-To help you plan your itinerary, this guide covers everything from the top restaurants in Alfama and best bars, to where to stay and things to do.
+To help you plan your itinerary, here are our picks for the best restaurants and bars in Alfama for you to enjoy authentic Portuguese cuisine and even listen to great fado!

 Top 7 Restaurants in Alfama

-Most restaurants in Alfama are either small or popular or both.
+Most restaurants in Alfama are either small or popular–or both.
 The mix of locals and tourists at lunch makes it easier to find a table without reservations, considering regular customers are on a tight schedule.
 But in the evenings, we at Devour Lisbon advise you to book a table, especially during the high tourist season (April to September).

 Bela Vinhos e Petiscos